PLDT Inc. research snapshot

 Bearish case

-More likely if Philippine macroeconomic conditions weaken, the peso depreciates further, Globe or new entrants (Starlink) take data market share, capex runs over budget again, debt covenants tighten, or the dividend is reduced.
+More likely if Philippine macro conditions weaken, the peso depreciates further, Globe or new entrants such as Starlink take data share, capex runs over budget again, net debt-to-EBITDA rises above 3x, or the dividend is reduced to preserve cash.

 PHI AI technical analysis